David K Arctur

-Dr. Arctur also serves as Research/Academic Advocate in the Open Geospatial Consortium (OGC) standards organization, where he was Director of Interoperability Programs from 2008-2012, managing international, interagency, public-private-academic testbeds to help advance standards in geospatial data exchange.
+Before joining UT Austin, Dr. Arctur was Director of Interoperability Programs at the Open Geospatial Consortium (OGC), an international standards organization.
+In this role he managed international, interagency, public-private-academic testbeds to help advance standards in geospatial data exchange.
 He has been involved in OGC standards development since 1996 as a delegate from Laser-Scan and Esri GIS software companies, before joining OGC staff.

 Dr. Arctur earned his Ph.D. in Urban and Regional Planning at the University of Florida, and his BS and MS degrees in the study of electrical power systems from the University of Texas at Austin.
-Dr. Arctur is a member of AAAS, ACM, GSA, Senior Member of IEEE, and a Life Member of AGU and EGU.
+Dr. Arctur is a member of AAAS, GSA, Senior Member of IEEE, and Life Member of AGU and EGU.

 Areas of Expertise